 - Participate in fellowship writing workshops as well as departmental monthly workshops.

-- Pursue advocacy interests in conjunction with the many opportunities that already exist through programs in the department of family medicine including: the Latina community, children with special health needs, integrative medicine, substance abuse prevention and treatment, single payer health care, international health, lesbian/gay/bisexual/transgendered communities, intimate partner violence, quality measures in health care, nuclear disarmament, and reproductive health access.
+- Pursue advocacy interests in conjunction with the many opportunities that already exist through programs in the department of family medicine including: the Latina community, children with special health needs, integrative medicine, substance abuse prevention and treatment, single payer health care, international health, lesbian/gay/bisexual/transgender communities, intimate partner violence, quality measures in health care, nuclear disarmament, and reproductive health access.

 - Participate in health policy activities through the American Association of Family Physicians Policy Center and other programs.